pboin/cancer_notebook/resources.md

 - **12 Keys to a Healthier Cancer Patient: Unlocking Your Body's Incredible Ability to Heal Itself While Working with Your Doctor**, by Patrick Quillin ( 4.6 / 100 )
 <https://www.amazon.com/Keys-Healthier-Cancer-Patient-Incredible/dp/0578564297/>

-- East to Beat Cancer
+- East to Beat Cancer, William Li
   - mid
   - general application, some repeated material
+  - 5x5x5 framework
+  - plenty of recipes

 ### Ordered